keithnlarsen/restmvc.js/README.md

  * Auto-generate controllers
  * Auto-generate routes
  * Handle 'BadRequest', 'NotFound' and '500' errors in a nice clean way.
+ * Inflection Library to translate 'person' into 'people'
+ * Accept header based response rendering
+ * List will now take '?from=1&to=10' for paging

 Planned in the near future:

  * Security.
  * More complex List actions on the controller.
  * Filters
- * Accept header based response rendering
  * More error types.

 ## Installation